Pantawid ng Pag-ibig: At Home Together Concert: Broadcast

 The special was broadcast on Sunday, March 22, 2020, at 7pm on ABS-CBN and was simulcast on the network's sister television networks such as S+A, ANC, DZMM TeleRadyo, Jeepney TV, Myx, Metro Channel, and Asianovela Channel.
 It was also broadcast on radio via DZMM Radyo Patrol 630 and MOR Philippines.
 Internationally, the special was broadcast on The Filipino Channel.
 It was also streamed live on iWant and on ABS-CBN's official Facebook and YouTube accounts.
-The special was also aired on other stations like K-Lite 103.5 owned by Advanced Media Broadcasting System Inc, Magic 89.9 owned by Quest Broadcasting Inc, Neo Retro 105.9 owned by Bright Star Broadcasting Network Corporation, Q Radio 105.1 owned by Mareco Broadcasting Network Inc, Monster RX 93.1 owned by Audiovisual Communicators Inc, DZRH owned by Manila Broadcasting Company, DWBL owned by FBS Radio Network, and Now Radio 1098 AM owned by Crusaders Broadcasting System.
+The special was also aired on other stations like K-Lite 103.5 (now All Radio 103.5) owned by Advanced Media Broadcasting System Inc, Magic 89.9 owned by Quest Broadcasting Inc, Neo Retro 105.9 (now 105.9 True FM) owned by Bright Star Broadcasting Network Corporation, Q Radio 105.1 (now 105.1 Brigada News FM Manila) owned by Mareco Broadcasting Network Inc, Monster RX 93.1 owned by Audiovisual Communicators Inc, DZRH owned by Manila Broadcasting Company, DWBL owned by FBS Radio Network, and Now Radio 1098 AM owned by Crusaders Broadcasting System.